phaserjs/phaser/README.md

 * Sprite vs. Tilemap collision can now check if the sprite overlaps the tilemap without trying to separate it (thanks @Preece #1810)
 * The Asset Pack JSON Format example has been updated to include new and missing file formats (thanks @rblopes #1808)
 * RenderTexture now takes the display objects alpha into consideration when rendering it, before it would always reset worldAlpha to 1 before rendering, thus ignoring any alpha that may be set.
+* P2.enableBody now checks if an anchor exists on target object before attempting to set its value (thanks @standardgaussian  #1885)

 ### Bug Fixes